 Cancer Genomics and Epigenomics

-The Cancer Genomics and Epigenomics Program at Columbia’s Herbert Irving Comprehensive Cancer Center (HICCC) studies the genetic and epigenetic mechanisms that control genome stability, drive genome rearrangements and promote mutations in cancer cells.
-Investigators in this group are applying their research findings to identify cancer genes and to improve treatment modalities in chemotherapy, radiotherapy and immunotherapy.
+The Cancer Genomics and Epigenomics (CGE) program defines the mechanisms, both genetic and epigenetic, that preserve genome integrity in normal cells and create genome instability in cancer cells.
+Investigators in this group apply their research findings to identify cancer pathways, define new treatment approaches, and improve treatment modalities in chemotherapy, radiotherapy, and immunotherapy.

 Major research themes